binhe-lab/C037-Cand-auris-adhesin/02-case-studies/03-gene-tree/20210301-raxml-hb/README.md

 ```

 Lastly I used Notung 2.9 to reconcile the resulting gene tree (used `RAxML_bipartitions.muscle_100381`) with the species tree (`../../../data/20200724-species-tree.nwk`).
 Rooting analysis was performed in Notung, which scored the the Saccharomycetaceae clade the most likely root.
 Rearrangement was performed with edge weight (based on rapid bootstrapping) cutoff of 90%.
 The resulting reconciled and rearranged tree had a total of 44 duplications and 14 losses.

+## 2021-11-24

+_Motivation_

+- In the first version of the manuscript, I knew that I didn't quite resolve the relationships among the Hil homologs in the MDR clade and that the rearrangement performed in Notung probably introduced some artifacts.
+But I didn't quite pursue that.
+Instead I left those results as they were and made claims based on them.
+Now that I'm revising the manuscript and refocusing the paper on the evolution of the family, I feel the need to revisit these problems and get a better picture.

+_Approach_

+1. To better visualize the relationships between the Hil homologs in the MDR clade -- specifically to tell the relationships between Hil1-8 -- I wrote a `sed` script that can rename sequence or taxa names in text files.
+I applied it to the RAxML output files in this folder.
+2. I repeated Notung analysis and changed the rearrangement cutoff to 80%.
+This preserves the relationships among the MDR clade, namely Hil5 is the first to diverge and Hil1/2, Hil3/4 and Hil6/8 are pairs of closely releated homologs,  as is concistent with the 07-polymorphism tree.

 # Results files
 file(s) | description | source